A Novel Light Field Coding Scheme Based on Deep Belief Network & Weighted Binary Images for Additive Layered Displays: Proposed Coding Scheme for Multi-Layered Displays

-The multidimensional plenoptic function represents amount of light travelling through each point in space in each direction.
-The function is constructed by measuring light ray at every potential incidence $(\theta,\phi)$, wavelength $\lambda$, and time $t$.
-It is represented as a 7-D function, $L(x,y,z,\theta,\phi,\lambda,t)$ which is simplified into 4-D function $L(u,v,s,t)$.
-The coordinates of the light ray $L(u,v,s,t)$ as shown in Figure~\ref{lightfield}, intersecting with $uv$ plane is denoted by $(u,v)$ and similarly $(s,t)$ for the $st$ plane.
-Due to its 4D representation, the simplified light field model is still difficult to comprehend.
+The multidimensional plenoptic function represents the amount of light travelling through each point in space in each direction.
+We adopt an angle + plane parameterization with a reference plane at $k=0$ as shown in Fig.~\ref{lightfield}.
+The 7-D function, $L(x,y,z,\theta,\phi,\lambda,t)$ is constructed by measuring light ray at every potential incidence $(\theta,\phi)$, wavelength $\lambda$, and time $t$.
+We parameterised light ray by the point of intersection with the reference plane $[(u,v)]$ and the outgoing direction with respect to the z-axis $[(\theta,\phi)]$.
+Hence, it is simplified into a 4-D function $L(u,v,s,t)$, where $s = \tan(\theta)$ and $t = \tan(\phi)$.
 In the light field model, $st$ is considered the plane for a set of cameras having $uv$ as their focal plane.
-Each camera captures light ray leaving $uv$ plane and arriving at a point in the $st$ plane, which signifies collection of light rays from a specific viewpoint.
-Hence, the light field can be represented as a 2D array of individual sub-aperture images.
-The samples in the $st$ plane signify the number of camera viewpoints, while that of the $uv$ plane implies the camera resolution.
-Hence, the $st$ dimension is referred to as angular resolution and $uv$ dimensions as spatial resolution.
+Hence, $st$ and $uv$ are called the angular and spatial resolution, respectively.

-\subsubsection{Additive Layer Pattern Generation}
+\subsection{Additive Layer Pattern Generation}